whatsupcoders/MaterialUI_libraries/README.md

 As you might know the components being the basic building block making product usable and functional and each component comes with a well-designed interaction pattern.

 # Benefits
+Let's see more granular benefits of using Material
+1. Three Dimensional effects that makes interaction and hierarchy simple.
+2. The design are highly intuitive thus making the learning curve easy.
+3. Imbibing animations is smooth using material.
+4. Easy conceptual models close enough to make the experience seamless.

 # Typical Use Cases